rufus-the-red-dot-com/Rufus_OS/README.md

 2. Ensure your OLED is at I2C address `0x3C`.
 3. For the **TwinStick**, secondary axes map to **A6/A7**.
 4. For the **MP3 Player**, Serial RX/TX is handled on **D2/D4**.
+5. Some devices may require other libraries ( such as the rotary requiring Encoder by paul stroffegen )